UPDATED: Murder-suicide leaves 3 wounded, 3 dead, including 21-year-old suspect

-A 21-year-old Manassas man who shot four of his family members, killing one of them, died late Wednesday after he turned his gun on himself after fatally shooting a fifth person in Fauquier County, according to reports from Prince William and Fauquier police.
+A 21-year-old Manassas man who shot four of his family members, killing his father, died late Wednesday after he turned his gun on himself after fatally shooting a fifth person in Fauquier County, according to reports from Prince William and Fauquier police.

+The three other victims included a 76-year-old woman, a 56-year-old woman and a 16-year-old boy.
+Police have declined to give more details about the relationships between Asa Mitchell and the other victims, saying only that they are family members.

-Eric Mark Mitchell, 55, died at the scene, and the others were transported to the hospital with life-threatening gunshot wounds but are expected to survive, 1st Sgt.
+Eric Mark Mitchell, 55, died at the scene.
+The others were transported to the hospital with life-threatening gunshot wounds but are expected to survive, 1st Sgt.
 Jonathan Perok, spokesman for the Prince William County Police Department, said in a Thursday morning press release.

 At about 7:30 p.m., Fauquier County officials responded to a report of a single-vehicle crash in the 8700 block of Maidstone Road.
 Deputies arrived and located two vehicles close to the railroad tracks along with a man who had been fatally shot, according to Sgt.
 Steve Lewis, spokesman for the Fauquier County Sheriff’s Office.

-Deputies soon connected the crash and the deceased man, who police have not yet identified, to the Prince William County shootings and launched a manhunt for the shooter.
+Deputies soon connected the crash and the deceased man, whom police have not yet identified, to the Prince William County shootings.
+The man may have been a passing motorist, police said.

 A Fauquier County Sheriff’s Office K-9 unit tracked down Mitchell several hundred feet from his empty vehicle.
 Deputies found him conscious but suffering from a self-inflicted gunshot wound to the head, Lewis said.